justgu1/hard/README.md

 > **Work in Progress**
 > This project is still under development.
 Some features may be incomplete or subject to change.
+> Currently, `Hard` is supported on Linux OS.
+For Windows users, it can be run using WSL (Windows Subsystem for Linux).

 ## Overview